G4l43r/lpthw-cn/ex1.rst

 .. warning::

     Do not type the numbers on the far left of these lines.
-Those are called "line numbers" and they're used by programmers to talk about what part of a program is wrong.
+Those are called "line numbers" and they are used by programmers to talk about what part of a program is wrong.
 Python will tell you errors related to these line numbers, but *you* do not type them in.